LeniaMarga/project-money_cashboard/README.md

 While planning the project I particularly focused on applying the principle of single responsibility both in back-end(Ruby Classes and Methods) and front-end(Controllers, Views), targeting to resolve functionality in all levels and provide a clean and consistent product.
 I feel that I achieved my goals and created a simple but slick looking web application with enough functionality to benefit the user, providing mild user flows to help them to achieve their budgeting objectives.

 Moving Forward, I would like to add the following functionality in future versions:
--Further chronological transaction analysis - display analyse results between given dates,
+- Further chronological transaction analysis - display analyse results between given dates,
 previous 7 days, previous month, per month etc.
--Connect with bank account
+- Connect with bank account
--Provide multiple currency options
+- Provide multiple currency options
--Pie-charts, graphics and other forms of data display.
+- Pie-charts, graphics and other forms of data display.
--Multiple search options: per category, per date, per shop, and/or combined fields -Add locations of shops- google map api
+- Multiple search options: per category, per date, per shop, and/or combined fields
+- Add locations of shops- google map api
--Develop vibrant user notifications
+- Develop vibrant user notifications
--Create social block for users: pictures and commends
+- Create social block for users: pictures and commends

 More ideas developed in my UX brief in the same repository